jcote9/Mat301-ps1/README.md

 2. Are SQL commands case-sensitive?
 How can you determine?

 No they are not case sensitive.
+They are case insensitive.

 3. What does DQL stand for?